dwright-adobe/web-sdk-learn.en/help/web-sdk/introduction-to-web-sdk-and-edge-network.md

 ---
 title: Introduction to the Adobe Experience Platform Web SDK and Edge Network
-description: This video gives an overview of Adobe Experience Platform Web SDK and Edge Network.
+seo-description: This video gives an overview of Adobe Experience Platform Web SDK and Edge Network.
 Experience Platform Web SDK is a client-side JavaScript library that allows customers to use one JavaScript library, one beacon type, one data stream, one and server-side destination to send data to all Adobe applications and to third-party destinations.
+description: This video gives an overview of Adobe Experience Platform Web SDK and Edge Network
 feature: web-sdk
 topics:
 kt: 5205